Who’s in charge during the Work Weekends

-If you have any questions about scheduling or what to bring or the best way to do things, ask a Work Weekend core lead!
-If you’re not sure if you can—or should–do something, please talk to a Work Weekend core lead (or Event lead or Infrastructure Cluster lead) first, so we can help make sure it doesn’t conflict with anything else going on!
+If you have any questions about scheduling, what to bring, or the best way to do things, ask a Work Weekend Core lead!
+If you’re not sure if you can—or should—do something, please talk to a Work Weekend Core lead (or Event lead or Infrastructure Cluster lead) first, so we can help make sure it doesn’t conflict with anything else going on!

-- If you have gear which requires driving up the road, coordinate with leads on site to make sure there isn’t a traffic jam, and that nobody gets stuck in the mud
+- If you have gear which requires driving up the road, coordinate with leads on-site to make sure there isn’t a traffic jam and nobody gets stuck in the mud.

 If you don’t plan to camp overnight, please try to arrive early in the day, prepared to do festival work.
 Work on your own camp work can occur after those tasks has been completed.

 Tents and Personal Infrastructure

 Participants intending to return for multiple future work weekends can leave a tent set up, after getting permission from Work Weekend leadership.